HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 #### Example of a *Signed* Task Based Transaction

-The following example repeats [Scenario 1](#scenario-1), only this time a signature is required.
+The following example repeats Scenario 1 above, however a signature is required.
   - FHIR resources representing the clinical data are transformed into a FHIR Document bundle and the bundle is signed.
 - See [Signatures] page for complete worked example on how the signature was created.